pnnl/ExaGO/docs/web/README.ci_clusters.md

 ### System description

-Newell is a cluster of five IBM AC922 Power9 servers four NVIDIA Volta GPUs per system.
+Newell is a cluster of five IBM AC922 Power9 servers with four NVIDIA Volta GPUs per system.
 This system gives researchers unfettered access to architectures found in the Summit supercomputer at Oak Ridge that is currently ranked No. 1 on the [Top500 list](https://www.top500.org/).